Mobile payment: Bank transfer systems

 In India a new direct bank transfer system has emerged called as Unified Payments Interface.
 This system enables users to transfer money to other users and businesses in real-time directly from their bank accounts.
 Users download UPI supporting app from app stores on their Android or iOS device, link and verify their mobile number with the bank account by sending one outgoing SMS to app provider, create a virtual payment address (VPA) which auto generates a QR code and then set a banking PIN by generating OTP for secure transactions.
 VPA and QR codes are to ensure easy to use & privacy which can help in peer-to-peer (P2P) transactions without giving any user details.
 Fund transfer can then be initiated to other users or businesses.
 Settlement of funds happen in real-time, i.e. money is debited from payer's bank account and credited in recipient's bank account in real-time.
 UPI service works 24x7, including weekends and holidays.
 This is slowly becoming a very popular service in India and is processing monthly payments worth approximately $10 billion as in October 2018.

-In Poland the Blik mobile payment system was established in February 2015 by the Polish Payment Standard (PSP) company.
+In Poland the Blik mobile payment system was established in February 2015 by the Polish Payment Standard company.
 To pay with Blik, you need a smartphone, a personal account and a mobile application of one of the banks that cooperate with it.
 The principle of operation is to generate a 6-digit code in the bank's mobile application.
 The Blik code is used only to connect the parties to the transaction.
 It is an identifier that associates the user and a specific bank at a given moment.
 For two minutes, it points to a specific mobile application to which - through a string of numbers - a request to accept a transaction in a specific store or ATM is sent.
 Blik allows you to pay in online and stationary stores.
 By the Blik, we can also make transfers to the phone or withdraw money from ATMs.